-Here $v_1$ , $v_2$ , etc., are the names of variables used to define the geometry, while ENERGY and (optionally) WEIGHT appear literally as given.
-There follows a table of geometries, each specified by the values $x_1$ , $x_2$ , etc., of the geometry variables, followed by the value E of the energy for that geometry, and, optionally, a weight.
+A new data section is needed to specify the ab initio values to be used for fitting.
+It takes the form a weight.
 The energy given should be the total first-order energy.
 The weight is the statistical weight to be assigned to the energy point in the fitting process; if it is omitted, or if the Weight keyword is omitted, a weight of 1 is assigned.
 (But see below for the WEIGHTS command in the ADJUST data section.)
 If a file is imported from elsewhere, the table may include one or more irrelevant columns.
 Rather than edit out each such column, it is sufficient to include the keyword Ignore in the header for each one.